-As things go, I must go back to a time where all this started...
-Till now, I haven’t given a name to myself a name, So... as names go, (and I don’t want it to be a real name) I’ll call myself...
+As this a new story, I must go back to a time where all this started.
+Till now, I haven’t given a name to myself, So, as names go, (and I don’t want it to be a real name) I’ll call myself...
 Krylorian.
-Kry for short.
+Kry for short..

-Oh, it will be this ‘story’ that will get you back to the Hotel and as too what all happened there as my girlfriend Tammy arrives from the airport in a taxi on that cold snowy day,
+Oh, it will be this ‘story’ that will get you back to the Hotel and as too what all happened there, as my girlfriend Tammy arrives from the airport in a taxi on that cold snowy day,

-Okay.. but to start with, I'm going back to when this all this started, leading to when I found 'it'.
-Honestly, I don't even know what to call that 'black pebble' with a tree etched into it, So, before ever seeing this thing, here's was what happened..
+Yeah.. but to start this one, I'm going back to when this all this started, leading to when I found 'the little black rock'.
+Honestly, I don't even know what to call the 'black pebble' with a tree etched into it, So, before ever seeing this thing, here's was what happened..

 After my girlfriend left last night for the funeral, I slept.
-This new day had started normal, waking up alone, and on time.
-I shaved, dressed and picked up my mess around the gaming chair that I’d made playing our XBOX last night... looking over the the low rent apartment, happy I had everything back in order, I walked out and the car started right up.
+This new day had started normal.
+I woke up alone and on time.
+I shaved, dressed and picked up my mess around the gaming chair that I’d made playing our XBOX last night, looking over the the low rent apartment, happy I had everything back in order, I walked out and the car started right up.
 No sweat as the music basted out one of my favorite tunes, as the sun had yet to rise.

 So, normal pace, no hurry and all of a sudden on a long road across the county, there’s blue and red lights flashing behind me.
 ‘I’m not speeding, or doing anything wrong, what the hell?’
 So, pulling over I wait for the officer to arrive at my window.